20tab/talos/{{cookiecutter.project_dirname}}/README.md

 ### Environment variables

-In order for the project to run correctly, a number of environment variables must be set in an `.env` file inside the orchestrator directory.
+In order for the project to run correctly, a number of environment variables must be set in an `.env` file inside the {{ cookiecutter.service_slug }} directory.
 For ease of use, a `.env_template` template is provided.

 Enter the newly created **project** directory and create the `.env` file copying from `.env_template`: